r1cebank/yaas/README.md

 ### Configuration

-AAS is very configurable, but minminal configuration is needed to run on your system.
+YAAS is very configurable, but minminal configuration is needed to run on your system.

 #### Configure Authority
 The server authority is what uses to authorize every request came from the client.